hadronjs/hadron/README.md

 It was built mainly for 2 reasons:

-* Provide an elegant, minimalistic, fully functional publishing platform (e.g. who wants to maintain a DB server for just a personal blog???).
+* Provide an elegant, minimalist, fully functional publishing platform (e.g. who wants to maintain a DB server for just a personal blog???).
 * Provide a proof of concept to show how easy it can be to build composable architectures using [Scatter](https://github.com/mariocasciaro/scatter) IoC and the [Particles](https://github.com/particles) plaftorm.

 Hadron itself is an npm packaged Scatter module (a particle), and is installed as an npm dependency from an `hadron-seed` module, this makes updating the core unbelievably easy (just `npm update`), and **allows you to build your very own version of Hadron** without affecting the core or plugins.